 Tower Ridge is arguably Scotland’s most prized mountaineering route, leading to the summit of the UK’s highest mountain; Ben Nevis.

 Cutting a line straight through the centre of the North face and at around 600m in length, Tower Ridge is one of the longest and most sought after climbs in the United Kingdom.
 To complete a guided ascent in summer requires a good head for heights and substantial hill walking experience.
 The route is never sustained but there are numerous sections of ‘difficult’ standard rock climbing to negotiate.
 Some previous summer climbing experience would be advantageous but not essential.

 During the winter months, Tower Ridge becomes a much more serious prospect.
 It is not uncommon for unguided teams to get benighted near the most difficult section; Tower Gap.
 This is a smooth slot in the ridge which is too wide to stride so requires careful exposed downclimbing before a steep exit and the final ridge towards the summit plateau.
-Previous Winter Climbing & Mountaineering experience is essential as crampon and ice axe technique are critical to a successful and safe ascent in winter.
+Previous Winter Climbing & Mountaineering experience is essential as crampon and ice axe techniques are critical to a successful and safe ascent in winter.
 An alternative and equally rewarding way to climb Ben Nevis in winter is via Castle Ridge.
 Often sheltered from wild winds and shorter in difficult conditions Castle Ridge is a brilliant alternative.
 Winter conditions can often dictate what is possible so a flexible approach in winter is the best way to stay safe and still climb challenging and rewarding routes.

 Our experienced team has extensive knowledge of Ben Nevis, we know this ridge particularly well having made hundreds of ascents in every type of weather.
 We offer a guided ascent of Tower Ridge in both summer and winter conditions by request, we don’t have set dates for joining groups.
 This allows us to provide a tailored day out on the mountain, something that will add value to your experience of climbing this impressive route on Scotland’s highest mountain.

 DARE TO EXPERIENCE ADVENTURE